cyclotron3k/lifx_api/README.md

 # LifxApi

-A Ruby client for the Lifx API.
+A Ruby client for the LIFX API.

-This provides access to the [Lifx HTTP API](https://api.developer.lifx.com/), so it can control your lights from anywhere in the world.
+This provides access to the [LIFX HTTP API](https://api.developer.lifx.com/), so it can control your lights from anywhere in the world.
 It does not implement the [LAN API](https://lan.developer.lifx.com/).

 ## Installation